chainer/chainer-chemistry/README.md

 for chemical molecule property prediction.

 For more information, you can refer to [documentation](http://chainer-chemistry.readthedocs.io/en/latest/index.html).
-Also, a gentle introduction to deep learning for molecules and Chainer Chemistry is available [here (Google Slides)](https://docs.google.com/presentation/d/1oNGaB1fdF2TGpU9PZIkxnQVyzuUl4umudLMA96d5F_s/)).
+Also, a gentle introduction to deep learning for molecules and Chainer Chemistry is available [here (SlideShare)](https://www.slideshare.net/KentaOono/deep-learning-for-molecules-introduction-to-chainer-chemistry)).

 ## Quick start